 Hearts of Love Service

-We are holding a service of thanksgiving for the lives of our loved ones who have
+Every Year we are hold a service of thanksgiving for the lives of our loved ones who have

-Please refer to our church diary for upcoming events and dates.
+Please click below for our church diary containing all upcoming events and dates.

 For more information please email firstname.lastname@example.org